 - Refrigerator Replacement - A client may qualify, based on income and other guidelines, for a energy efficient replacement refrigerator at no cost to the applicant.
 Replacement of the refrigerator consists of removing and also disposing of the client’s old refrigerator and replacing with a new energy efficient unit that will save the homeowners on their utility bills.

 - California’s Low Cost Auto Insurance - This auto insurance savings program provides an affordable auto insurance option to low-income drivers with a good driving record.

 Other resources are run by the community action agency as well, which is known as CAPOC for short.
-Read Community Action Partnership of Orange County California.
+The phone number is (714) 897-6670.
+Or read more on Community Action Partnership of Orange County California.

-Friendship Shelter - The non-profit agency can provide free budget and/or credit counseling, debt reduction, information on rent and energy assistance, and job placement services.
+Friendship Shelter - The non-profit agency can provide free budget and/or credit counseling, debt reduction, and information on rent and energy assistance.
+Or access job placement services.
 Call (949) 494-6928

 Get information, and help in apply for financial assistance, from Housing Authority - Orange County.
 Their are offices in Irvine, Santa Ana, Costa Mesa, and other areas.
-Assistance programs, including those that can provide rent help, electric bill assistance, and food, are offered to all Orange County California low income residents.
+Assistance programs, including those that can provide rent help from section 8, electric bill assistance, and food, are offered to all Orange County California low income residents.
+There is even a list of housing assistance programs available.
 Get advice and assistance in applying for aid.
 Call (714) 480-2900.

 AIDS Services Foundation Orange County can help HIV or AIDs patients.
 If qualified, receive utility, mortgage, rent, or security deposits assistance.
 The center can also provide transportation services to clients for medical appointments, and this includes van and taxi rides, bus passes, or ACCESS fare coupons.
 Call 949-809-5700